clbustos/buhos/README.md

 * Integration with Crossref, that allows deduplication of records using DOI, recollection of references
 * File repository, with PDF viewing support via [ViewerJS](http://viewerjs.org/)
 * Multiple ways to analyze data: commentaries and tagging on each stage of review, custom forms for complete text analysis
-* Reports: PRISMA flowchart, data extraction of complete text and process report
+* Multiple Reports: PRISMA flowchart, data extraction of complete text and process report.
+* Exports references on each stage to BibTeX and Graphml, to graph relations between papers
+* Unit and integration tests for main features.

 ## Documentation